Iván Duque: Criminal investigation

 Following the publication of alleged evidence in March 2018 that Duque's political party conspired with the drug trafficking organization of Marquitos Figueroa to commit fraud in the presidential election, Congress's Accusations Committee and the National Electoral Council opened an investigation into his alleged role in the fraud.
 The Supreme Court opened a criminal investigation into his political sponsor, right-wing former President Álvaro Uribe, who is already being investigated for alleged witness fraud and bribery.

 After the presidency

 Two days after the end of his presidency, he was named a "distinguished fellow" at the influential Woodrow Wilson Center in Washington, D.C., a U.S. government-funded think tank with a monthly salary of $10,000.

+He supported far-right candidate Javier Milei, who was elected, in the 2023 Argentine general election.

+He is now an amateur DJ and according to the djloversclub instagram account.
+It has been rumored that the former President will be making his professional debut at the annual Miami Music week in 2026 in Miami, Florida.